bitPogo/kmock/docs/src/howto/assertion.md

 | `wasSetTo`              | determines if the Proxy was invoked as a setter with the given argument. |

 ## Argument Constraints
-While it might not always be desirable to assert/verify against a concrete value, KMock also offers ArgumentConstraints.
+While it might not always be desirable to assert/verify against an concrete value, KMock also offers ArgumentConstraints.
 For example if you simply want to confirm that a Proxy was called with a certain type you may do the following:

 ```kotlin